finnishmiko/Cheat_Sheets/docker.md

 `docker logs CONTAINER --since 10m` | Fetch logs for last 10 minutes from container:
 [`docker cp`](https://docs.docker.com/engine/reference/commandline/cp/) | Copy files to and from container

+## Docker volumes in Windows

+To use Docker volumes in Windows local admin rights are needed.
+If normally log in is done with AzureAD account then separate local admin account is needed:
+- Windows settings: Create DockerAdmin local admin account with Administrator priviledges
+- Log in and logout to DockerAdmin
+- Share the required folder from AzureAD account to DockerAdmin.
+Read/write access is needed
+- Docker settings \ Shared Drives select drive C and login with DockerAdmin account

 ## Containers
 * Create following files: